-To configure an HTTP Request Rule:
+To configure an HTTP Request Parameter Rule:

-- 1. Enter the Field name you want to match in order to grant or not grant the client access.
-For example, Host.
-This value is only relevant if the Source field is set to Header. - 2.
-Enter the Value for the field (a header value or contents of the request body) you want to match in order to grant or not grant the client access.
-For example, localhost.
-This value can be a Java regular expression. - If you want to match on the Host header, be sure to include both the host and port as the Value or add a wildcard after the hostname (host or host:) to match what is in the HTTP request. - 3.
-Select Negate if when a match is found, access is not allowed. - Overify what you enter for the attribute.
-If you enter an attribute that does not exist (for example, misspell it) and you select Negate, the rule will always succeed. - 4.
-Select the request Source you want to inspect for a match---Header or Body. - 1 If you want to match more values from the request, create more HTTP Request Rules or use the Groovy Script Rule. - 5.
-Click SAVE when you finish.
+- 1. In the Field column, enter a Parameter name you want to match in order to grant or not grant the client access.
+For example: email. - 2.
+Enter the Value for the field you want to match in order to grant or deny the client access.
+For example, jsmith@example.com.
+This value can be a Java Regular Expression. - 3.
+Select Case Sensitive if the values should be matched if the value case is an exact match. - 4.
+Select Negate if when a match is found, access is not allowed.

+- ➡ Info: Ensure that the field name you enter is spelled correctly and exists.
+If you enter a field name that does not exist and you select Negate, the rule will always succeed.
+The Negate control applies to the entire set of conditions specified, and passes the rule if any condition is not met. - 5.
+If additional Parameters pairs are needed, click + to add an additional row, then repeat steps 1-4. - 6.
+Click SAVE.